English

 Abnormal Uterine Bleeding Treatment

-Abnormal uterine bleeding is a condition in which women have heavy bleeding during their menstrual cycles, bleeding between their periods, bleeding after intercourse, frequent periods within 21 days and continuous not cyclical bleeding, and also irregular periods.
+Abnormal uterine bleeding is a condition in which women have heavy bleeding during their menstrual cycles, bleeding between their periods, bleeding after intercourse, frequent periods within 21 days continuous not cyclical bleeding, and irregular periods.

 AUB is defined as bleeding which may be accompanied by pain and discomfort, causing significant social embarrassment, and have a substantial effect on health-related quality of life.
 This can affect women of all ages, right from puberty to menopause.